py-why/EconML/doc/spec/estimation/dr.rst

 Thus unlike Double Machine Learning the first model predicts the outcome from both the treatment and the controls as opposed to just the controls.
-Then the method combines these two predictive models in a final stage estimation so as to create a model of the heterogeneous treatment efffect.
+Then the method combines these two predictive models in a final stage estimation so as to create a model of the heterogeneous treatment effect.
 The approach allows for *arbitrary Machine Learning algorithms* to be used for the two predictive tasks, while maintaining many favorable statistical properties related to the final model (e.g. small mean squared error, asymptotic normality, construction of confidence intervals).
 The latter favorable statsitical properties hold if either the first or the second of the two predictive tasks achieves small mean